libretro/docs/docs/library/puae.md

 ## Core options

 The PUAE core has the following option(s) that can be tweaked from the core options menu.
-The default setting is bolded.
+The default setting is in bold.

-Settings with (Restart) means that core has to be closed for the new setting to be applied on next launch.

 - **Model** [puae_model] (**auto**|A500OG|A500|A500PLUS|A600|A1200OG|A1200|A2000OG|A2000|A4030|A4040|CDTV|CD32|CD32FR)